MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/find-help-for-modern-desktop-deployment.md

 - Ent_O365
 - Strat_O365_Enterprise
 ms.custom:
-description: Where to find help and support for your Windows 10 and Office 365 ProPlus deployment.
+description: Where to find help and support for your Windows 10 and Microsoft 365 Apps for enterprise deployment.
 ---

-# Find help for your Windows 10 and Office 365 ProPlus Deployment
+# Find help for your Windows 10 and Microsoft 365 Apps for enterprise Deployment

-If you are planning your Windows 10 deployment with Office 365 ProPlus, there are several options to get additional help from certified Microsoft partners and [Microsoft FastTrack](https://www.microsoft.com/fasttrack).
+If you are planning your Windows 10 deployment with Microsoft 365 Apps for enterprise, there are several options to get additional help from certified Microsoft partners and [Microsoft FastTrack](https://www.microsoft.com/fasttrack).

-Below is a map of the available services aligned to the [Desktop Deployment](https://www.aka.ms/howtoshift) process for Windows 10, Office 365 ProPlus and Enterprise Mobility + Security with existing partner and FastTrack offers.
+Below is a map of the available services aligned to the [Desktop Deployment](https://www.aka.ms/howtoshift) process for Windows 10, Microsoft 365 Apps for enterprise and Enterprise Mobility + Security with existing partner and FastTrack offers.
 In many cases, these services are included with your qualifying subscription to Microsoft 365, Office 365 or Windows 10 Enterprise.
-For partner-led services like the Windows 10 and Office 365 ProPlus desktop Assessment, as a qualifying organization, Microsoft provides a voucher for services performed by the partner.
+For partner-led services like the Windows 10 and Microsoft 365 Apps for enterprise desktop Assessment, as a qualifying organization, Microsoft provides a voucher for services performed by the partner.
 Details for each offer are found in the links below.

 <br>